wkhere/stackless/Doc/library/os.rst

 .. function:: rmdir(path)

-   Remove the directory *path*.
+   Remove (delete) the directory *path*.
+Only works when the directory is empty, otherwise, :exc:`OSError` is raised.
+In order to remove whole directory trees, :func:`shutil.rmtree` can be used.

    Availability: Unix, Windows.

 .. function:: stat(path)

-   Perform a :cfunc:`stat` system call on the given path.
-The return value is an object whose attributes correspond to the members of the :ctype:`stat` structure, namely: :attr:`st_mode` (protection bits), :attr:`st_ino` (inode number), :attr:`st_dev` (device), :attr:`st_nlink` (number of hard links), :attr:`st_uid` (user id of owner), :attr:`st_gid` (group id of owner),
+   Perform a :c:func:`stat` system call on the given path.
+The return value is an object whose attributes correspond to the members of the :c:type:`stat` structure, namely: :attr:`st_mode` (protection bits), :attr:`st_ino` (inode number), :attr:`st_dev` (device), :attr:`st_nlink` (number of hard links), :attr:`st_uid` (user id of owner), :attr:`st_gid` (group id of owner),